COOL GAY MOVIES | GAY RIGHTS | GAY LIFE | GAY HISTORY | GAY BOOKS | & M/M ROMANCE |

 NOW MEET HISTORY'S FIRST 'OUT' SAME-SEX COUPLE : Hadrian Caesar & Antinous ...

-READER'S OPINIONS OF "THE HADRIAN ENIGMA" logged at global Amazon stores ...
+READER'S OPINIONS OF "THE HADRIAN ENIGMA" logged at global Amazon stores, especially the USA ...

 JANE (Canada), at Amazon USA